 CORPORATE AND COMMUNITY SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Supply Services 1 Stock is securely stored and effectively monitored.
-Fuel and Stores stocktake variances minimised (stock written off). < \$1,000 p/a 3741 N 2 Stock levels are effectively managed and idle stock is minimised.
+Fuel and Stores stocktake variances minimised (stock written off). < \$1,000 p/a \$3,275 N 2 Stock levels are effectively managed and idle stock is minimised.
 Stock turnover by store.
-3 p/a 5 p/a Υ 3 Hazardous materials are securely stored according to best practices.
+3 p/a 5 p/a Y 3 Hazardous materials are securely stored according to best practices.
 Number of audited and reportable incidents.
-0 0 Y 4 Procurement policy is adhered to.
+0 0 Υ 4 Procurement policy is adhered to.
 Number of breaches of policy.
 0 0 Υ 5 Sale of excess stock carried out annually.
 Sale completed.
-Yes 0 Y Sale of excess stock not held in 2nd Quarter 2023/2024; however, tracking to meet the benchmark during the year.
+Yes No N Scheduled for 1st quarter 20024/25.